vanHeemstraSystems/home-assistant/README.md

 4) If the toolbar on the left-hand side is not (yet) showing, click on the text **Activities** in the left top corner; the toolbar should now show.
 5) From the toolbar choose **Google Chrome** by clicking on its icon.
 6) To run Home Assistant locally, browse to http://127.0.0.1:8123/lovelace/0
-7) To run Home Assistant via Nabu Casa, browse to https://avocado-bacon.agility-game.com
+7) To run Home Assistant via Nabu Casa, browse to https://9dw1jsf6o0r9v7assd88znl62pdt81jl.ui.nabu.casa/lovelace
+8) To open Portainer locally, browse to http://debian-gnu-linux-11.localdomain:9443

 ## 100 - Introduction